jcthomsonjr/wischolar/sites/all/modules/iqss/gkimport/README.txt

 SUMMARY
 --------------
-gkimport is a module/script which attempts to import Gary King's current html based designed to be run once web site (http://gking.harvard.edu/) to a Scholars' Web Sites Project site.
+gkimport is a module/script which attempts to import Gary King's current html based designed to be run once web site (http://gking.harvard.edu/) to an OpenScholar site.
 The script will create the user account, roles, site, taxonomy, nodes, etc. programatically parsing data from collected bibTex, csv and remote html files.